Check one: [ ] No [ ] Yes [ ] It’s complicated.

 Join our Online Classroom!

 Want to get really crazy?
 Consider walking through this entire series in a small group of friends.
-To help you do just that we consolidated all 24 posts in the Intimacy Impostor series into weekly “readings.”
+To help you do just that we consolidated all 24 posts in the Relation6ology series into weekly “readings.”
 Everyone reads the posts recommended for each week and then you come together to discuss!
 Here’s the first in that online classroom.

 Let’s Get Intimate